argoproj/argo-cd/docs/operator-manual/reconcile.md

   resource.customizations.ignoreResourceUpdates.external-secrets.io_ExternalSecret: |
     jsonPointers:
     - /status/refreshTime
+    # JQ equivalent of the above:
+    # jqPathExpressions:
+    # - .status.refreshTime
 ```

 It is possible to configure `ignoreResourceUpdates` to be applied to all tracked resources in every Application managed by an Argo CD instance.
 In order to do so, resource customizations can be configured like in the example below: